Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Abstract

 \section{Abstract}

 In recent years, complexity compression of neural network (NN)-based speech enhancement (SE) models has gradually attracted the attention of researchers, especially in scenarios with limited hardware resources or strict latency requirements.
-The main difficulties and challenges lie in achieving a balance between complexity and performance according to the characteristics of the task.
-In this paper, we propose an intra-inter set knowledge distillation (KD) framework with time-frequency calibration (I\textsuperscript{2}S-TFCKD) for SE.
-Different from previous distillation strategies for SE, the proposed framework fully utilizes the time-frequency differential information of speech while promoting global knowledge flow.
-Firstly, we propose a multi-layer interactive distillation based on dual-stream time-frequency cross-calibration, which calculates the teacher-student similarity calibration weights in the time and frequency domains respectively and performs cross-weighting, thus enabling refined allocation of distillation contributions across different layers according to speech characteristics.
-Secondly, we construct a collaborative distillation paradigm for intra-set and inter-set correlations.
+In this paper, we propose an intra-set and inter-set recursive fusion framework with time-frequency calibrated knowledge distillation (I\textsuperscript{2}SRF-TFCKD) for SE.
+Different from previous distillation strategies for SE, the proposed framework fully exploits the time-frequency differential information of speech while facilitating both local information focusing and global knowledge circulation.
+Firstly, we construct a collaborative distillation paradigm for intra-set and inter-set correlations.
 Within a correlated set, multi-layer teacher-student features are pairwise matched for calibrated distillation.
-Subsequently, we generate representative features from each correlated set through residual fusion to form the fused feature set that enables inter-set knowledge interaction.
-The proposed distillation strategy is applied to the dual-path dilated convolutional recurrent network (DPDCRN) that ranked first in the SE track of the L3DAS23 challenge.
-To evaluate the effectiveness of I\textsuperscript{2}S-TFCKD, we conduct experiments on both single-channel and multi-channel SE datasets.
+Subsequently, we generate representative features from each correlated set through recursive fusion to form the fused feature set that enables inter-set knowledge interaction.
+Secondly, we propose a multi-layer interactive distillation based on dual-stream time-frequency cross-calibration, which calculates the teacher-student similarity calibration weights in the time and frequency domains respectively and performs cross-weighting, thus enabling refined allocation of distillation contributions across different layers according to speech characteristics.
+We conduct experiments on both single-channel and multi-channel SE datasets.
 Objective evaluations demonstrate that the proposed KD strategy consistently and effectively improves the performance of the low-complexity student model and outperforms other distillation schemes.